ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The request is formatted as specified in {{node-pub-key-post}}.

-Figure {{fig-pub-key-update-req-resp}} gives an overview of the exchange described above, while {{fig-pub-key-update-req-resp-2}} shows an example.
+{{fig-pub-key-update-req-resp}} gives an overview of the exchange described above, while {{fig-pub-key-update-req-resp-2}} shows an example.

 ~~~~~~~~~~~
 Client                                                          KDC